ArmstrongSubero/SAMD-Projects/README.md

 # SAMD-Projects
-Projects in C/C++ for the SAMD21G18A microcontroller
+Projects in C/C++ and Assembly for the SAMD21G18A microcontroller